 I grew up moving city to city.
 Adults find it hard to move, but kids don't.
 In fact, moving frequently makes you flexible, quick to make friends, quick to adjust and adapt, allows you to glide between cultures and people.
 Because different parts of India are completely different cultures.
 The North is completely different from the East and the West.
 This is completely different than even in the South.
 The states are different.
 Languages are different.
 Dresses are different.
 Movies are different.
 The one thing it did for me more than anything else was this easy adaptability, the willingness to adjust and the willingness to just fit in, I think it's helped me in all my life.

-The comparison between African-American CEOs and members of Congress during this same period, as seen in Figure 5, reminds us that in the Senate for the past two decades there has been only one or two African-Americans (there were three in 2013, but one, Mo Cowan, a Democrat from Massachusetts, was a temporary appointment for only five months, from February 2013 through July 2013, and he was no longer in the Senate when Cory Booker won a special election to replace Frank Lautenberg in October 2013).
-So, too, has the number of African-American CEOs remained flat (between 2% and 3.5%).
-In the House, however, where individuals are elected by the residents in the districts in which they live, there has been a slow but steady climb, from slightly over 8% to 12%.
+The comparison between African-American CEOs and members of Congress during this same period, as seen in Figure 5, reminds us that in the Senate for the past two decades, there have never been more than three African-Americans.
+So, too, has the number of Black CEOs remained flat (between 2% and 3.5%).
+In the House, however, where individuals are elected by the residents in the districts in which they live, there was a slow but steady climb, from slightly over 8% to 12%.

 As part of the research for the 2011 edition of The New CEOs, we looked up the leadership teams of a sample of companies on the Fortune list, companies selected from throughout the Fortune 500, because we knew from previous research that the larger companies were more likely to have promoted diversity within their ranks than the smaller companies.
 The final sample of twenty-five companies included such well-known names as Bank of America, General Electric, MasterCard, Staples, Verizon, and Western Union.